Barstool Sportsbook will be the next sports betting operator to launch in Virginia.

 In addition to PA and CO, the sportsbook is also now live in Michigan, Illinois, and Indiana.
 Like Virginia, they’re all among the most popular US states for legal sports betting.

 Of course, with seven sportsbooks already taking wagers in the commonwealth, Barstool has a tough climb ahead.
 The sportsbooks that launched first in Virginia have already gobbled up substantial market share.
-The list includes FanDuel (49.5% market share through June), DraftKings (25.4%) and BetMGM (16.4%).
-Those three sportsbooks have processed more than 90% off all legal sports wagers in Virginia.
+The list includes FanDuel VA (49.5% market share through June), DraftKings VA (25.4%) and BetMGM VA (16.4%).
+Those three sportsbooks have processed more than 90% of all Virginia sports betting action.

 So, what can Virginia sports bettors expect with Barstool VA?
 The mobile sports betting application features all of the top sports leagues, teams, and events to wager on.
 Barstool is also known for a wide array of betting promos and special wagering markets.